Two Classic Cases of Courts Failing Alienated Parents

 7. Use whatever time that you do get with your children lovingly.

-Even if the children are old enough to understand (e.g., mature teenagers), do not show your distress.
+Even if the children are old enough to understand (e.g., mature teenagers), do not show your distress by acting emotionally needy.
 You do not want to turn them into having to parent you.
-Explain the situation in a calm discussion if that looks like it may be helpful to them, but with the underlying message that you are taking care of it.
+Explain the situation in a calm discussion if that looks like it may be helpful to them, and with the underlying message that you are taking care of it.

-Smile, joke, and share your most playful side with them.
+Again, smile, joke, and share your most playful side with them.
 Show and tell them how much you enjoy seeing them.
 If your children are eager for more time with you, even with limited parenting time your relationship bond is most likely to stay strong.
+Children gravitate toward emotional sunshine, and in spite of what their alienating parent may have brainwashed them into believing, they thirst for evidence that you love them.

 Wishing you, and all other moms and dads who find themselves facing similar challenges, all the very best,

-In conclusion, to alienated parents and to legal/mental-health professionals reading this article:
+In conclusion, to alienated parents and to legal/mental health professionals reading this post